 You can see our own range of manuscript booklets made with eco-friendly paper and ink here.

 If you’d like the opportunity to gain exposure for your group or event through our national audience, get in touch with us at email@example.com.

 Some of our recent achievements:

-- CutCommon is shortlisted for the Classical:NEXT 2017 Innovation Award, selected as one of 10 groundbreaking projects in classical music across the globe
+- CutCommon was shortlisted for the Classical:NEXT 2017 Innovation Award, selected as one of 10 groundbreaking projects in classical music across the globe

-- CutCommon series coordinator and in-house producer Christopher Leon, and founding editor Stephanie Eslake, are both selected as semi-finalists in the Tasmanian Young Achiever of the Year Awards 2017 for their music contributions
+- CutCommon series coordinator and in-house producer Christopher Leon, and founding editor Stephanie Eslake, were both selected as semi-finalists in the Tasmanian Young Achiever of the Year Awards 2017 for their music contributions

 - In 2016, CutCommon was selected for preservation by the National Library of Australia and is archived by Pandora